BW Group: BW Offshore

 BW Offshore is a provider of floating production services to the oil and gas industry.
 It operates the world's second largest floating oil and gas production fleet (FPSOs), with more than 15 units in the US, Brazil, Mexico, West Africa, North Sea, and Australasia.
 The company has executed 40 FPSO and Floating Storage and Offloading (FSO) projects. and was listed on the Oslo Stock Exchange in 2006.

 CEO Marco Beenen, CFO Ståle Andreassen, CCO Rune Bjorbekk, and COO Kei Ikeda oversee and manage the company's operations in 12 countries.

+BW Energy Storage Systems

+BW Energy Storage Systems (BW ESS) is an investor in the battery energy storage systems (BESS) space, with projects in the United Kingdom, and an investment focus that also spans Europe, Australia, and the United States.

 BW Energy

 Established in 2016, BW Energy is an oil and gas company involved in the acquisition, development, and production of proven oil and natural gas fields.
-BW Energy is listed on Oslo Stock exchange, and it is led by CEO Carl Krogh Arnet, CFO Knut R. Sæthre, COO Lin Garner Espey, and Head Business Development Thomas Kolanski.
+BW Energy has access to existing FPSOs to reduce time to first oil and cash flow with lower investments than traditional offshore developments.
+The main assets are 73.5% of the producing Dussafu Marine Permit offshore Gabon and a 95% interest in the Maromba field in Brazil, both operated by the company.
+Total net 2P+2C reserves were 247 million barrels at the start of 2020.